Archive | Churchy thinkings RSS feed for this section

 “You never know how much good you do. …You are doing the best you can, and that best results in good to yourself and to others.
 Do not nag yourself with a sense of failure.
 Get on your knees and ask for the blessings of the Lord; then stand on your feet and do what you are asked to do.
 Then leave the matter in the hands of the Lord.
 You will discover that you have accomplished something beyond price. ~Gordon B Hinkley To the Women of the Church 2003

 As we bloom and grow, we can recognize that growing is not always easy.
 Growth means change, and change can be scary and uncomfortable.
-If life feels hard- that’s good!
+If life feels a little bit hard- that’s good!
 That means you are learning and changing!

 “It might be hard at first or always.
 “If for a while the harder you try, the harder it gets, take heart.
 So it has been with the best people who ever lived.”